Nage-Sh/skills-introduction-to-github/README.md

 This is the introduction in the feature branch

-I have added an feature in the feature branch to say how are you
+I have added an feature in the feature branch to say how are you sakhi
 </header>

 <!--